Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Retriever/002_GithubDoc.md

 </DefineSource>

-Retriever instances can retrieve FlushedVariablesList given their IndexInt of their corresponding table and their RowInt (ie their index of their flushed line).
+Retriever instances can retrieve InsertedVariablesList given their IndexInt of their corresponding table and their RowInt (ie their index of their inserted line).

 """

 #<DefineAugmentation>
-import ShareYourSystem as SYS BaseModuleStr="ShareYourSystem.Standards.Modelers.Flusher" DecorationModuleStr="ShareYourSystem.Standards.Classors.Classer"
+import ShareYourSystem as SYS BaseModuleStr="ShareYourSystem.Standards.Modelers.Inserter" DecorationModuleStr="ShareYourSystem.Standards.Classors.Classer"
 SYS.setSubModule(globals())
 #</DefineAugmentation>